Obstructed labour: Evolution

 Other primates have a wider and straighter birth canal that allows a fetus to pass through more effectively.
 Mismatch between birth canal size and infant cranial width and length due to bipedal locomotion requirements have often been referred to as the obstetric dilemma, since compared to other great apes, modern humans have the greatest disproportion between infant cranial size and birth canal size.
 Shrinking of upper extremities and curvature of the spine have also affected the way modern humans give birth.
 Quadruped apes have longer upper limbs that allow them to reach down and pull their fetus out of the birth canal unassisted.
-Modern human's shorter upper extremities and evolution of bipedal locomotion may have placed a premium on assistance during labor.
+Modern humans' shorter upper extremities and the evolution of bipedal locomotion may have placed a premium on assistance during labor.
 For this reason, researchers argue that assisted labor may have evolved with bipedalism.
 Obstructed labor has been documented as a complication of childbirth since the field of obstetrics originated.
-For over 1,000 years obstetricians have had to forcibly remove obstructed-labor fetuses to prevent the death of the mother.
+For over 1,000 years, obstetricians have had to forcibly remove obstructed-labor fetuses to prevent the death of the mother.

-Prior to the existence of the cesarean section, fetuses that were obstructed had a low survival rate.
+Before the existence of the cesarean section, fetuses that were obstructed had a low survival rate.
 Even in the 21st century, if obstructed labor is left untreated, it could result in mother and infant death.
 Although surgical removal of the fetus is the preferred method of managing obstructed labor, manual removal using medical tools is also common.

 Diagnosis

 Obstructed labour is usually diagnosed based on physical examination.
 Ultrasound can be used to predict malpresentation of the fetus.
-In examination of the cervix once labor has begun, all examinations are compared to regular cervical assessments.
+In the examination of the cervix once labor has begun, all examinations are compared to regular cervical assessments.
 The comparison between the average cervical assessment and the current state of the mother allows for a diagnosis of obstructed labor.
 An increasingly long time in labor also indicates a mechanical issue that is preventing the fetus from exiting the womb.

 Prevention

 Access to proper health services can reduce the prevalence of obstructed labor.
-Less developed areas have inadequate health services to attend to obstructed labor, resulting in a higher prevalence among less developed areas.
-Improving nutrition of female, both before and during pregnancy, is important for reducing the risk of obstructive labor.
+Less developed areas have inadequate health services to attend to obstructed labor, resulting in a higher prevalence in these areas.
+Improving the nutrition of females, both before and during pregnancy, is important for reducing the risk of obstructive labor.
 Creating education programs about reproduction and increasing access to reproductive services such as contraception and family planning in developing areas can also reduce the prevalence of obstructed labor.